 The left class-D speaker driver can be powered on by writing to page 1 / register 32, bit D7.
 The right class-D speaker driver can be powered on by writing to page 1 / register 32, bit D6.
-The left-output driver gain can be controlled by writing to page 1 / register 42, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3.
+The left-output driver gain can be controlled by writing to page 1 / register 42, bits D4-D3, and it can be muted by writing to page 1 / register 42, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4-D3, and it can be muted by writing to page 1 / register 43, bits D4.

-The TLV320AIC3110 has a short-circuit protection feature for the speaker drivers that is always enabled to provide protection.
+The TLV320DAC3101 has a short-circuit protection feature for the speaker drivers that is always enabled to provide protection.
 If the output is shorted, the output stage shuts down on the overcurrent condition.
 (Current limiting is not an available option for the higher-current speaker-driver output stage.)
 In case of a short circuit on either channel, the output is disabled and a status flag is provided as a read-only bit on page 1 / register 32, bit D0.